PlanetX-Labs/planetx-labs.github.io/docs/getting-started/dasset-software.md

 :::

 ### Features
 DASSET-powered Data Hubs are designed to blend in with your everyday life.
-An appliance, like any other in in your home, should be attractive, quiet and reliable.
-Below are some of the hardware features of the Data Hub:
+An appliance, like any other in your home, should be attractive, quiet and reliable.
+Below are some of the hardware features of the
+Data Hub:

 :::info